poojaK853/JavaPrograms/Servlet programs/README.md

 o Copy the Java code from the second artifact above o Save the file

+/*3.
+Create the HTML file:

+o Right-click on WebContent folder o New → HTML File o Name it "index.html"*/

 OUTPUT LINKS:-

 servlet program_1 to find the factorial of a number output link=>[servlet program_1 to find the factorial of a number output link](https://github.com/poojaK853/JavaPrograms/blob/main/Servlet%20programs/p6_a.jpg)